jessepav/lacygoill-wiki-backup/floating_point/representation.md

 To get the latter, you simply need to add the number whose representation is the one of `x` after flipping all the bits.

-Now, to get from 32 1s to a one and 32 0s, all you need is to add 1.
+Now, to get from 32 1s to a one and 32 0s, all you need to do is add 1.
-Similarly, to get from 999 to 1000, all you need is to add 1.
+Similarly, to get from 999 to 1000, all you need to do is add 1.

 ---